VojtaStavik/SoundCloudMemoryGame/README.md

 ### Project structure

-Instead of having root folders like ```ViewControllers``` ```Views``` etc. with all view controllers and view inside them, I decided to group them according to the scene they belong to.
+Instead of having root folders like ```ViewControllers``` ```Views``` etc. with all view controllers and views inside them, I decided to group them according to the scene they belong to.
 It's much easier to work on the particular scene when all the elements are at the one place.
 Elements, which are meant to be reusable, are then located inside corresponding root folders.

 ![Project structure](/Doc/structure.png)

 **Tests are first class citizens!** Inspired by this interesting [article](https://kickstarter.engineering/why-you-should-co-locate-your-xcode-tests-c69f79211411), I placed test files to the same folder as the implementation files.
-It's much easier to work on a given class when you don't have to jump in and out in the project structure.
+It's much easier to work on a given class when you don't have to jump up and down in the project structure.

 ### Testing